jlongua/plan9-dns/README.md

 hosted on Vultr vps in New Jersey, USA

 Debian Buster\
-docker, dnscrypt-server-docker, prometheus, iptables, fail2ban
+docker, dnscrypt-server-docker, prometheus, iptables, fail2ban for ssh

 grafana custom dashboard - https://github.com/jlongua/plan9-dns/blob/main/plan9-dns-1604620842794.json

-abuse:
+abuse: \
-while logs are not collected or saved, an administrator can see ip's that are connected at that moment in time, it is an easy matter to grep connections of know abusive ip's, if you are listed on abuseipdb.com at 100% confidence you will be blocked from further access.
-This unfortunately applies to tor, exit or not.
-Because of excessive bandwith of some users, generous rate limits will be applied... eventually, will update when limits are in place. https://making.pusher.com/per-ip-rate-limiting-with-iptables/#fnref:hashlimit-hashtable-mess
+This is for personel use only \
+Tor exit or not will be blocked \
+limits could be placed anytime with iptables and/or nginx \
+https://making.pusher.com/per-ip-rate-limiting-with-iptables/#fnref:hashlimit-hashtable-mess